OathPros/COMP3/source/patterns/containers/boxed-lists.rst

 Boxed list rows can include purely informational content or controls.
 They can also act as a link to another view (rows which do this should have a ``go-next-symbolic`` arrow placed at the end).

 Rows that include controls should generally just have one, and should have a maximum of two.
 When there is a control, clicking the list background should trigger the control.
+The controls should be focusable, but the list row should not be, allowing direct switching of keyboard focus between the controls and prior/subsequent rows.

 Lists have a number of style and layout considerations: